Maine skiing legend ‘Chummy’ Broomhall dies at 98

 In 1960, the United States was hosting the Winter Olympics, and Broomhall was, by default, the country’s expert.

-“In 1960, there wasn’t anybody around there that did anything about cross-country so they made me the American representative to Federation of International Ski — the world governing body,” he said.
+“In 1960, there wasn’t anybody around there that did anything about cross-country (skiing), so they made me the American representative to Federation of International Ski – the world governing body,” he said.

-Broomhall designed the trails for the Olympics in 1960 — and again at Lake Placid in 1980 — and was chief of competition for both events.
+Broomhall designed the trails for the Olympics in 1960, and again at Lake Placid in 1980, and was chief of competition for both events.
 In 1960, Broomhall became the first to use mechanized equipment to groom trails, a job previously performed by feet and hand-held rakes.
-This was made necessary because of the icy conditions caused by afternoon sun melting the snow followed by cold nights.

 CARVING A LEGACY

-And while Broomhall was always happy to lend a hand to his country — and the greater good of the sport — his heart was always with his hometown, and his family.
-Over the years, he donated about 300 acres and helped lay out the trail system enjoyed by thousands, both for fun, and in competition, at Black Mountain of Maine.
+While Broomhall was always happy to lend a hand to his country and the greater good of the sport, his heart was always with his hometown and his family.
+Over the years, he donated about 300 acres and helped lay out the trail system enjoyed by thousands – both for fun and in competition – at Black Mountain of Maine.

-Today, Black Mountain’s Nordic ski trails offer 17 kilometers of terrain, all of which feed into the aptly named Broomhall Stadium.
-The venue has hosted the U.S. National Cross Country Skiing Championships four times since 2003, and is the site for the annual Chummy Broomhall Cup for Maine colleges, the annual Sassi Memorial Invitational for high schools across Maine, and has hosted numerous state, regional and national high school and youth races.
+Today, Black Mountain’s Nordic trails offer 17 kilometers of terrain, which feed into the aptly named Broomhall Stadium.
+The venue has hosted the U.S. cross-country skiing championships four times since 2003 and is the site for the Chummy Broomhall Cup for Maine colleges, the Sassi Memorial Invitational for high schools across Maine, and has hosted numerous state, regional and national high school and youth races.

-Broomhall was inducted into the National Ski Hall of Fame in 1981, and was an inaugural member of the Maine Ski Hall of Fame when it was founded in 2003.
+Broomhall was inducted into the National Ski Hall of Fame in 1981, and was an inaugural member of the Maine Ski Hall of Fame in 2003.

-His granddaughter, Reagan Carey, is the director of women’s hockey for USA Hockey.
-On Facebook, she summarized Broomhall with the following list:

-“Grandpa, Mentor, Competitor, Storyteller, Athlete, Motivator, Teammate, Champion, Soldier, Olympian, Patriarch, Lumberjack, Encourager, Fair (except in cribbage), Lovable, Volunteer, Hard-worker, Leader, Charmer, Trailblazer (literally and figuratively), Family Man . . .
-THE BEST!”

 Broomhall’s family is planning a life celebration this summer.
-Also, in lieu of flowers, the family is requesting donations be made to: The Chummy Broomhall Maine Nordic Ski Fund, c/o The Maine Community Foundation, 245 Main St., Ellsworth, ME 04605.
+In lieu of flowers, the family is requesting donations be made to: The Chummy Broomhall Maine Nordic Ski Fund, c/o The Maine Community Foundation, 245 Main Street, Ellsworth, ME 04605.

 Sun Journal writers Erin Place and Liz Marquis contributed to this report.